concourse/docker-image-resource/README.md

 use the [registry-image](https://github.com/concourse/registry-image-resource)
 for downloading/uploading container images.

-For building, we recommend using the [oci-build task](https://github.com/concourse/oci-build-task/), which uses Docker's buildx to build images.
+For building container images, we recommend using the [oci-build task](https://github.com/concourse/oci-build-task/), which uses Docker's buildx to build images.